Chipsee/Documentation/docs/source/PCs/ARM/AM335X/Manuals/Software/Android.rst

     * Select **Android ADB Interface** then click the **Next** button.
     * A warning will appear, answer **Yes** but read the warning, anyway.
     * When the wizard finishes, click the **Close** button .
-    * Now you can see it installed the driver successfully, as shown in the figure below.
+    * Now you can see it installed the driver successfully, as shown on the figure below.

     .. figure:: /Media/ARM/A8/Software/Android/ADB_Driver.jpeg
        :align: center